telosnetwork/docs/developers/platform/development-environment/create-development-wallet.md

 "PW5Kewn9L76X8Fpd....................t42S9XCw2"
 ```

-\[\[info \| About Wallets\]\] \| A common misconception in cryptocurrency regarding wallets is that they store tokens.
+**About Wallets** A common misconception in cryptocurrency regarding wallets is that they store tokens.
 However, in reality, a wallet is used to store private keys in an encrypted file to sign transactions.
 Wallets do not serve as a storage medium for tokens.

 A user builds a transaction object, usually through an interface, sends that object to the wallet to be signed, the wallet then returns that transaction object with a signature which is then broadcast to the network.
 When/if the network confirms that the transaction is valid, it is included into a block on the blockchain.